utkarsh3mehta/todo/README.md

 ## Steps to start the project on your local machine

+### Prerequisites

+Python should be installed on your local machine

 ### Use `py/python` according to your operating system. `py` for windows, `python` for Linux/Unix

 1. `py manage.py migrate`